ioBroker/ioBroker.js-controller/docs/en/adapterref/iobroker.mihome/README.md

 ![logo](../../../de/adapterref/iobroker.mihome/media/Adapterconfig1.PNG)

-Enter the password determined above under `Default Gateway Key` and save it with * and * close * the window.
-The current adapter should then be displayed in green under * Instances *:
+Enter the password determined above under `Default Gateway Key` and press * save * * and close * to close the window.
+The running adapter should then be displayed in green under * Instances *:

 ![logo](../../../de/adapterref/iobroker.mihome/media/Instanz.PNG)

-Under *Objects* the gateway and its learned devices are now displayed:
+The gateway and its learned devices are now displayed under *Objects*

 ![logo](../../../de/adapterref/iobroker.mihome/media/Objekte.PNG)

-The manual was created to the best of my knowledge and belief.
+The instructions were created to the best of our knowledge and belief.

 ## Changelog